 But if you love teaching sincerely, then consuming your vacant periods for developing lessons for tomorrow wouldn’t be a burden but an addition to being an effective teacher instead.

 Moreover, preparing your learning activities and grading papers during the day, give you extra time at home for the night.
 Do you imagine the feeling of accomplishing more tasks each day?
 For sure, it gives you a good night’s sleep at night.

-3. Sleep and wake up early
+3. Sleep and Wake Up Early

-If you have advanced a little work during the day as you have seriously taking tip#2, you can sleep early for the night and have a fresh morning.
+If you have advanced a little work during the day as you have seriously taken tip#2, you can sleep early for the night and have a fresh morning.
 This you can enjoy if you let go of nightlife during weekdays.